Security IssuesEdit this page

-If you think that you have found a security issue in Symfony, don't use the mailing-list or the bug tracker and don't publish it publicly.
+If you think that you have found a security issue in Symfony, don't use the bug tracker and don't publish it publicly.
 Instead, all security issues must be sent to security [at] symfony.com.
-Emails sent to this address are forwarded to the Symfony core-team private mailing-list.
+Emails sent to this address are forwarded to the Symfony core team private mailing-list.

 - Work on a patch;